Faculty

 Current research

-We have a strong translational research component with our tight collaborations with the Maternal-Fetal Medicine department in Obstetrics and Gynecology.
-Through this collaboration, we obtain human tissues to study alterations in genes and or proteins in response to low oxygen environment or placental ischemia.
-Furthermore, we examine how novel therapeutics may provide an avenue for treatment in pre-eclamptic women by blocking these altered genes and proteins.
+We have a strong translational research component with our tight collaborations with the Maternal-Fetal Medicine (MFM) Division in the Obstetrics and Gynecology Department.
+Dr. LaMarca has served as MFM Thesis Director since 2006.
+Through this collaboration, we obtain human tissues to study alterations in genes and/or proteins in response to low oxygen environment or placental ischemia.
+Furthermore, we examine how novel therapeutics may provide an avenue for treatment in preeclamptic women by modulating specific immunopharmacological pathways that play a role in causing hypertension during pregnancy.